youngjuning/www.zisheng.pro/docs/english/vite-in-100-seconds.md

 Not long ago, web developers had no native way to combine Javascript files together in a modular way.
 This led to tools like WebPack and Rollup that concatenate multiple files together into a single bundle for the browser.
 The problem is that this process becomes increasingly slow as the app adds more code and dependencies.
 In 2015, ECMAScript modules were introduced and by 2020 had wide browser support, allowing developers to import and export code from different files in the browser.
 Vite leverages native ES modules in the browser to load your code instantly, no matter how large the app is.

 It also supports hot module replacement for an extremely fast feedback loop during development.
 When building for production, it uses rollup under the hood, so you don't have to worry about configuring it.
 It's an opinionated tool that provides conventions that work out of the box for the majority of developers.
 To get started, run `npm init vite` from the command line and choose a starter project with your favorite front-end framework.
-You'll notice the project comes with a Vite Config file.
+You'll notice the project comes with a Vite config file.

 It has a plugin ecosystem that can extend it with additional features, and you can also manually override the rollup defaults when necessary.
 And there are some really cool plugins out there, like Vite SSR that can do server-side rendering like Next.js.
 Now to serve the application locally.
 Run `npm run dev`.
 Even if I install a bunch of big dependencies like lodash and moment, the time to run the Dev server does not change.
 Now, if you open the Network tab in the browser Dev Tools, you'll notice that instead of importing a single Javascript bundle file, it's importing our actual source code like a raw TSX file.